-If the matter is sufficiently important, the Form Teacher will raise the issue in the weekly section meeting or, if the situation merits it, bring it directly to the attention of the Head.
+If the matter is sufficiently important, the Form Teacher will raise the issue in the weekly section meeting or, if the situation merits it, bring it directly to the attention of the Deputy Head Pastoral and/or Head.
+All pastoral concerns and actions taken to support children are recorded on CPOMS and weekly discussions about pupils are recorded in the section meeting collated minutes.